lexus2k/tiny_mm/README.md

 ## Supported platforms

-Any platform should be find with this library.
+Any platform should be fine with this library.

 ## Setting up